 I’m happy to introduce to you our second title in our design e-course series: Fundamental UI Design by Jane Portman, Principal at UI Breakfast.

-About the course“A free course about UI design principles that’ll make you a better UI designer.”
+“A free course about UI design principles that’ll make you a better UI designer.”

 Fundamental UI Design is a 5-part course, arriving weekly via email.
 It’s filled with lessons covering the most critical parts of the UI design process from research to launch—all of which are designed to make you a strong, well-rounded screen designer.